FROM POLNAREFF TO MISS WORLD

 "This sacred so special man, so kind, so sensitive, so gifted, so funny, so classy, so fanciful, so alive!" - A Fan, 2016

 T H U R S D A Y, 1 6 N O V

 I was just about to get out of bed when Ma shouted up, “there’s a letter for you from France in an envelope addressed by yourself.”
-I whizzed down, to find a signed photograph of Polnareff!!
-It must be because of the letters I left him at Nice and Beaulieu!!
-I don't suppose he knew this particular one was for me, but still, it’s rather fab.
-Anya was pretty envious when I got to school.
+I whizzed down to find a signed photograph of Polnareff!
+It must be because of the letters I left him at Nice and Beaulieu.
+I don't suppose he knew this particular photograph was for me - but still, it’s fab.
+At school Anya was very envious.

-About 8.15 out of pure chance I happened to put France Inter on and this chap was interviewing a singer.
+About 8.15, out of pure chance, I happened to put France Inter on and this chap was interviewing a singer.
 He had a super voice rather like Polnareff's, and what’s more, he gabbled in the same way.
-It was Polnareff!
-He was on till 9 so I had my dinner up in my room.
+It was him!!!
+He was on till 9 so I had my dinner in my room.

 Miss Peru won; she was my third favourite.
 My first two were Miss Argentina and Miss Czechoslovakia.
 The ugliest two were Miss USA and Miss England, in that order.

 50 years ago today Ingrid joined 24m other Brits to watch Madeline Hartog-Bel from Peru win Miss World.